Travelling to & around Turku

 All rights to changes reserved, check updated information from ferry companies.

 If you’re coming to Turku from another city in Finland, why not travel by bus?
 It’s a popular and inexpensive option, especially when you book your trip in advance.
-Plan your journey with Matkahuolto route planner, which gives you lots of options to get from one place to the next.
-Bus ride to Turku from Helsinki or Tampere takes a bit over 2 hours.
+Plan your journey with Matkahuolto route planner, which gives you a lot of options to get from one place to the next.
+The bus ride to Turku from Helsinki or Tampere takes a bit over 2 hours.

-One convenient way to get here is by train.
-VR manages the railway network in Finland, and the trains are clean, safe and punctual.
-There are hourly services to Turku from Helsinki and multiple daily services from Tampere, and the ride takes less than 2 hours.
+A convenient and sustainable way to travel to Turku is by train.
+VR manages the railway network in Finland, and the trains are clean, safe, and punctual.
+There are hourly services to Turku from Helsinki and multiple daily services from Tampere.
+The journey to Turku takes less than 2 hours from both cities – and is filled with beautiful scenery.

 Turku has three railway stations.
-There are long term (2022-2026) track works going on for the Helsinki route, which means that the trains between Helsinki and Turku operate to/from Kupittaa station only.
-The trains to/from Tampere operate from Turku central station and Turku harbour station.
-Kupittaa is located 2 km from Turku city center, please see more information about connections between Kupittaa and center here.
+There are long-term (2022-2026) track works along the Helsinki route, meaning that the trains between Helsinki and Turku operate to and from the Kupittaa station only.
+The trains to and from Tampere operate from Turku Central Station and Turku Harbor Station.
+Kupittaa station is located 2 km from Turku city center.
+More information about the connections between Kupittaa and the city center can be found here.

 More info here.